Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Self-fields of a charged cylinder with an elliptical cross section

-In \cite{Ferrario:2003} integrals $I_1$ and $I_2$ were estimated only numerically, because integrands were taken as it is.
-However, the integrands are easy to simplify if the bunch is ultra relativistic, $\gamma \gg 1$, and we would now like to calculate the field in vicinity of the bunch but at distances much larger than the bunch radius, $r \gg a$.
+In Ref.\cite{Ferrario:2003} integrals $I_1$ and $I_2$ were estimated only numerically, because the integrands were taken as they are.
+However, the integrands are easy to simplify if the bunch is ultra-relativistic, $\gamma \gg 1$, and we would now like to calculate the field in vicinity of the bunch but at distances much larger than the bunch radius, $r \gg a$.